 From Mestre in Italy, we booked our transfer to Rovinj by the Slovenian company GoOpti , initial duration of the trip: XNUMXh, in the end it was a little longer than expected (XNUMXh), because of peak season, traffic on freeways, and borders.

-The driver drops us off at the Rovinj bus station and we reach the old village on foot under the sweltering heat and arrive in our accommodation, a small studio in one of the most beautiful streets of the old town.
+The driver drops us off at the Rovinj bus station and we reach the old village on foot under the sweltering heat and arrive in our accommodation, a small studio in one of the most beautiful streets of the old village.

 We wander in the maze of small narrow cobbled streets, sometimes climbing, sometimes descending among the small colorful houses that give the old village all its charm.
 The port is also a nice place to walk in the evening, eat ice cream and possibly learn about the various boat trips.